-A ONE LANE BRIDGE (W5-3) sign (see Figure 5C-2) should be used on low-volume two-way roadways in advance of any bridge or culvert:

-- A. Having a clear roadway width of less than 4.9 m (16 ft); or - B. Having a clear roadway width of less than 5.5 m (18 ft) when commercial vehicles constitute a high proportion of the traffic; or - C. Having a clear roadway width of 5.5 m (18 ft) or less where the approach sight distance is limited on the approach to the structure.
+- 101 A ONE LANE BRIDGE (W5-3) sign (see Figure 5C-2) should be used on low-volume two-way roadways in advance of any bridge or culvert: - A. Having a clear roadway width of less than 16 feet, or - B. Having a clear roadway width of less than 18 feet when commercial vehicles constitute a high proportion of the traffic, or - C. Having a clear roadway width of 18 feet or less where the approach sight distance is limited on the approach to the structure.